-Assistant Professor of Educational Leadership
+Assistant Professor of Educational Leadership and Policy

 - PhD, Educational Policy and Social Foundations, School of Education, University of Michigan 2002